kaist-dmlab/COVID-EENet/README.md

 # COVID-EENet
-COVID-EENet: Predicting Fine-Grained Impact of COVID-19 onLocal Economies
+COVID-EENet: Predicting Fine-Grained Impact of COVID-19 on Local Economies

 ## About
 - Source code and datasets of the paper COVID-EENet: Predicting Fine-Grained Impact of COVID-19 onLocal Economies.